pgina/docs/v3.1/plugins.md

 Open Visual Studio and create a new project.
 In the new project dialog, select the "Class Library" template under "Visual C#" -> "Windows".
 Make sure to select ".NET Framework 4" in the drop-down list at the top.
-Select the `Plugins` directory of the pGina distribution as the location, and make sure to select "Create new solution."
+Select the `Plugins\Contrib` directory of the pGina distribution as the location, and make sure to select "Create new solution."
 The name and solution name should be a short version of the name of your plugin without any spaces.
 For this example, we'll use the name